UQComputingSociety/website/README.md

 2. Follow the "Getting Setup" instructions above, replacing the URL with your fork's URL.
 2. Add your project to [content/showcase/_index.html](https://github.com/UQComputingSociety/website/blob/master/content/showcase/_index.html) by copying the format of an existing `showcase-item`.
 New projects should be added to the top.
 3. Modify the `caption` text with a short blurb for your project.
 If you want to, you can use basic HTML in this field.
 4. Add an image by adding it to the /img/media/showcase/ folder then specifying the `src` attribute.
-Images should have an aspect ratio of 1000x750.
+Images should be at least 1000&times;750 (larger images with the same aspect ratio are also fine).
 5. Link your project's GitHub repository or website using the `link` attribute.
 6. Preview the showcase page at http://localhost:1313/showcase/ and make sure you're happy with how it looks.
 7. Create a pull request by following the steps at [CONTRIBUTING.md](CONTRIBUTING.md) (creating a new issue isn't required for showcase items).